LevelUpMarketers/trying-to-adult-rva-2025/docs/RefundRequestsAdmin.md

 member dashboard.
 Each refund request is displayed as a collapsible section.
 Click the summary line to reveal the attendee table and action buttons.
 If no attendees exist for the transaction a notice is displayed in place of the table.
+Archived events are also supported, ensuring past refund requests still show the associated event name and page link.